GjjvdBurg/SyncRNG/README.md

 How
 ---

-In Python, the interface `SyncRNG.py` can be used as an importable module.
-In R, it suffices to simply source the `SyncRNG.R` file.
-Before use, make sure to build both shared libraries using:

-    make

-Then, in a Python script located in the same directory as `syncrng.so` and `SyncRNG.py`, you can do:
+First install the packages as stated under Installation.
+Then, in a Python script located in the same directory as `syncrng.so` and `SyncRNG.py`, you can
+do:

 ```python
 from SyncRNG import SyncRNG